Be a Dig Hero

 HOW CAN I BE A DIG HERO?Always call 811 before you start your project and dig safely once your project area has been marked.

-Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) needs to call 811 at least 48 hours (excluding the day of notification, weekends, and holidays) before starting your project.
+Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) needs to call 811 at least two full working days, excluding weekends and holidays, before starting your project.

 Anyone who is planning a project that involves digging should always call 811 before they dig.
 This free service can prevent injuries and outages.

 To prevent injury, damage, and service outages, it’s important that underground utility lines be identified and marked before any digging project begins.

 Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least two full working days, excluding weekends and holidays, before you dig to allow underground utility lines to be marked.

 You can help us protect our lines by being a Dig Hero.

 One phone call to 811 from anywhere in Kansas will route your call to Kansas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least two full working days, excluding weekends and holidays, of the request.
 There’s no charge to you for this service.

 You can submit a ticket to Kansas 811 by dialing 811 on your phone, or visiting them online at Kansas811.org.